Learning Outcomes

 • be grounded within the discipline, and consistent with disciplinary language, norms, and standards.

 • be cohesive with the rest of the curriculum.
-Learning outcomes often follow a sequenced progression from introductory to advanced levels.
-Create a curriculum map to verify how your course outcomes fit with the rest of the courses in the program.
+Learning outcomes across courses often follow a sequenced progression from introductory to advanced levels.
+A curriculum map for a program visualizes how outcomes for each course fit with the rest of the courses in the program.

 Depth of Learning and Associated Verbs